Using Bindings to Configure Services and Clients

 For a complete list of system-provided bindings, with descriptions, see System-Provided Bindings.

 If the system-provided binding collection does not have the correct combination of features that a service application requires, you can create a CustomBinding binding.
-For more information about the elements of a CustomBinding binding, see <customBinding>.
+For more information about the elements of a CustomBinding binding, see <customBinding> and Custom Bindings.

 Using bindings entails two basic steps: